Peter Cathcart Wason: Personal life

 Wason was born in Bath, Somerset, on 22 April 1924, and died at age 78 in Wallingford, Oxfordshire, on 17 April 2003.
 Peter Wason was the grandson of Eugene Wason, and the son of Eugene Monier and Kathleen (Woodhouse) Wason.
 Wason married Marjorie Vera Salberg in 1951, and the couple had two children, Armorer and Sarah.
 His uncle was Lieutenant General Sydney Rigby Wason.

 Peter Wason endured his schooling, which was marked by consistent failure.
 With the beginning of World War II, Wason completed officer training at Sandhurst, and then served as a liaison officer for the 8th Armoured Brigade, by then an independent brigade.
 Wason returned home in 1945, having been released from his duties as an officer due to extreme injuries.
-Wason then studied English at Oxford in 1948, and became a lecturer at the University of Aberdeen.
+Wason then studied English at Oxford University in 1948, and became a lecturer at the University of Aberdeen.
 Disenchanted with teaching English, Wason returned to Oxford University to obtain a master's degree in psychology in 1953, and then a doctorate in 1956 from University College London.
 He remained teaching at University College London until his retirement in the early 1980s.